echohive42/listen-to-deepseek-r1-thoughts/README.md

 ## How It Works

 1. **Initial Thinking**:
-   - Processes the initial prompt with specified thinking style
    - Converts thoughts to speech in real-time
    - Only processes content between `<think>` tags
    - Stops processing when thinking ends (at `</think>` tag)